Open $B$-hadron production at hadron colliders in QCD at next-to-next-to-leading-order and next-to-next-to-leading-logarithmic accuracy: Structure of the NNLO+NNLL prediction

 This unwanted behavior of the massless calculation $\sigma_B(0,p_T,\mu)$ is suppressed by the function $G(p_T)$ and by two additional modifications on $\sigma_B(0,p_T,\mu)$.
 First, following ref.~\cite{Cacciari:1998it}, we remap the $p_T$ of the final state particle using $p_T\to \sqrt{p_T^2-m^2}$, vetoing events with $p_T<m$ before any rescaling.
 In effect, this modification renders the massless calculation finite for $p_T\to 0$ and ensures that the massless calculation does not contribute below the physical partonic center of mass energy of $2m$.

 Second, in the massless calculation we have excluded fixed order terms of order higher than the fixed order accuracy of the calculation.
 For example at NNLO, the product of the NNLO partonic cross-section is multiplied only by the LO perturbative FF but not by its higher order terms at NLO or NNLO \cite{Melnikov:2004bm,Mitov:2004du}.

-Soft-gluon resummation of the heavy quark FF and DGLAP evolution are always performed at full NNLL.
+Soft-gluon resummation of the heavy quark FF is performed as described in ref.~\cite{Czakon:2022pyz}.
+DGLAP evolution is performed using the APFEL library \cite{Bertone:2013vaa}.
+Soft-gluon resummation and DGLAP evolution are always performed at full NNLL.

 In both massive and massless calculations we use